jonleopard/dankstats-api/README.md

 #### Project Overview

 This is a project aimed improving my skills in both Go and JavaScript.
 The frontend is built with Next.js (react) that talks to a Go API.
+Be sure to look at the [frontend](https://github.com/jonleopard/dankstats-frontend)

 The backend is a simple wrapper for [Helix](https://github.com/nicklaw5/helix).
 Provided you have twitch api credentials, Helix will take those and will authorize your app by [retrieving](https://github.com/nicklaw5/helix/blob/main/docs/authentication_docs.md#authentication-documentation) an AppAccessToken.
 This token refreshes every 60 days and thats something I need to account for.
 Ideally the token get refreshed and swapped out automatically without service interuption.